Phase Space Analysis and Thermodynamics of Interacting Umami Chaplygin gas in FRW Universe: Introduction

-corresponding to accelerating universe can solve the coincidence problem by fine tuning the model parameters without fine tuning the initial conditions.
+and correspond to accelerating universe, can solve the coincidence problem by fine tuning the model parameters without fine tuning the initial conditions.
 Moreover, from thermodynamic point of view the interaction between DE and DM has been studied in ref.\cite{Wang2008} where DE was considered as perfect fluid with a well-defined temperature and it was shown that at present epoch the energy flow should be from DE to DM for the validity of the second law of thermodynamics \cite{Callen1960}.
 Therefore it is always interesting to study interacting dark energy models from dynamical as well as from thermodynamic point of views.
-Ineracting DE models have been studied by several authours in Refs. \cite{Yuri.L.Bolotin2014,N.Tamanini2015,Xi-ming Chen2009,T.Harko2013,Fang1,Odintsov2018b,Landim22016,Copeland1,Leon1}.\\ At the same time dynamical analysis have been applied to study the dynamics of interacting DE models in context of modified gravity theories in Refs. \cite{Odintsov2017,Oikonomou2018,Odintsov2018a,Kleidis2018,S.Kr.Biswas2015a,S.Kr.Biswas2015b}.
-Recently, a detailed dynamical analysis to several DE models and modified gravity theories can be found in a review article \cite{Bahamonde2018}.
-Chaplygin gas, modified Chaplygin gas, variable modified Chaplygin gas have been studied in an interacting scenario by several authors in Refs. \cite{M.Khurshudyan2015,S.Li2009,J.Bhadra2011,C. Ranjit2014} \\ In this work, dynamical as well as thermodynamical behaviour of the interacting Umami Chaplygin gas model has been investigated to achieve the overall qualitative evolutionary picture of the universe.
+Ineracting DE models have been studied by several authours in Refs. \cite{M.Khurshudyan2015,Yuri.L.Bolotin2014,Odintsov2017,Oikonomou2018,N.Tamanini2015,Xi-ming Chen2009,T.Harko2013,Wang2016,Fang1,Odintsov2018b,Landim22016,Odintsov2018a,Kleidis2018,S.Kr.Biswas2015a,S.Kr.Biswas2015b,Copeland1,Leon1,Bahamonde2018,S.Li2009,J.Bhadra2011,C. Ranjit2014}.\\ In this work, dynamical as well as thermodynamical behaviour of the interacting Umami Chaplygin gas model has been investigated to achieve the overall qualitative evolutionary picture of the universe.
 In particular, in this paper, we have considered Umami chaplygin gas playing the role of DE with any perfect fluid model equation of state $\gamma_{d}$ (which can be represented as quintessence, cosmological constant or phantom fluid according to parameters restrictions) interacting with DM (considered as any perfect fluid with barotropic equation of state $\gamma_{m}$).
-For dynamical analysis, cosmological evolution equations are converted into an autonomous system of Ordinary Differential Equations (ODEs) by using dimensionless variables normalised over Hubble scale and then linear stability theory has been applied to find the nature of critical points whether they can describe late time accelerated evolution of the universe or late time accelerated scaling solution attracted in quintessence era to alleviate the coincidence problem.\\\\
+For dynamical analysis, cosmological evolution equations are converted into an autonomous system of ordinary differential equations (ODEs) by using dimensionless variables normalized over Hubble scale and then linear stability theory has been applied to find the nature of critical points, i.e, whether they can describe late time accelerated evolution of the universe or late time accelerated scaling solution attracted in quintessence era to alleviate the coincidence problem.\\